jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 }
 ```

-Here we are defining an accordion element, the _expanded_ value will define wether the content will be visible or not so it makes sense to define it as a _state_.
+Here we are defining an accordion element, the _expanded_ value will define whether the content will be visible or not, so it makes sense to define it as a _state_.

 To reveal the content we need to toggle the _expanded_ value.

 To do it we use **setState** and React will update the components view.
-I recommend to place this logic inside a method so it can be bound later as an event.

 ```js
 import { Component } from 'react';